-Enter the distance from O to X in meters in Mapping → Create, click O-X dist
+Enter the distance from O to X in meters in Mapping → O-X distance

-- Transform the map Map in Transformations: All and type Y to confirm.
+- Transform the map in Map Transformations: All and type Y to confirm.
 The map should snap into place and message will report "Successfully transformed map".
 Click again if you are unsure - the map will not change again if you successfully transformed the map.
-Mapping should be off. - To verify the height levels, go to various locations known to be the same height on the real-world studio floor, and compare the height with the StarTracker screen reading. - To verify scaling move the sensor in the real world along X or Y axes and confirm StarTracker reports a similar value. - To set the StarTracker height place the sensor on the floor and measure from groove with ← CCD mark.
-Go to Mapping → Create → Height and enter this height in meters and hit Enter.
+Mapping should be off. - To verify the height levels, go to various locations known to be the same height on the real-world studio floor, and compare the height with the StarTracker screen reading. - To verify scaling move the sensor in the real world along X or Y axes and confirm StarTracker reports a similar value. - To set the StarTracker height place the sensor on the floor and measure from the floor to the StarTracker sensor camera screws, as this is the center of the sensor CCD.
+Select Mapping → Height and enter this height in meters and hit Enter.

-- If you would like to relocate the origin move the StarTracker sensor to the new position, press Drop O and Set O - Alternatively, you can also use Set as map origin function in Offsets → Verify once the sensor is mounted and the system is Auto-Aligned.
+- If you would like to relocate the origin move the StarTracker sensor to the new position, press Drop O and Set O - Alternatively, you can also use → Map 0 function in Calib → Verifier once the sensor is mounted and the system is Auto-Aligned.